 But in either case, income payments or withdrawals, gains are taxed at ordinary income rates, not as capital gains.
 When you withdraw a lump sum from a deferred annuity, you will owe income tax on all of the earnings that are over and above your contribution.

 Penalty Tax on Annuity Income Under 59 1/2

 Congress designed the taxation rules in newly-issued annuities to favor deferral and to encourage long-term retirement savings.
 For this reason, withdrawals made before age 59 ½ may incur a 10% tax penalty on any taxable income taken, in addition to income taxes due on that amount.
 IRAs and 401K have similar early-withdrawal penalties.

 Now, just as with IRAs, there are several exceptions to the 10% penalty.
 There are provisions for hardship and for the contract owner’s death or disability, so be sure to consult your own advisor.

-A special note is warranted here again about Secondary Market Annuities– these receivables can be acquired by anyone of any age and without early withdrawal penalties.
+A special note is warranted here again about DCF Income Payments– these receivables can be acquired by anyone of any age and without early withdrawal penalties.
 These period certain receivables are backed by existing and in force structured settlement annuities which were issued in conjunction with a personal injury settlement, and thus are not subject to early payout tax rules of newly issued primary market annuity contracts.